The value of co-production

 Promoting standardisation, setting the agenda, inspiring others

 A co-produced educational programme guarantees the business relevance of the educational offer of the universities.
-It also fosters good provision of competence in the business sector, which is crucial to the development of the companies and their long-term competitiveness.
+It also fosters good provision of competence in the business sector, which is crucial to the development of the business actors and their long-term competitiveness.
 Co-production also strengthens the capacity of universities to run educational activities tailored to the competence development of working professionals.

 Advantages of co-production for academia